mani278/Bitcoin-price-prediction/README.md

 In this project we are going to predict the bitcoin price.

-This project is splitted in to 4 parts
+This project is splitted in to 4 parts\n
-      1. Data preprocessing
+      1. Data preprocessing\n
-      2. Data visulaization
+      2. Data visulaization\n
-      3. Implementing algorithm
+      3. Implementing algorithm\n
       4. Prediction